Supplemented food and dietary supplements

 What is supplemented food?

-The flow chart in the Supplemented food standard user guide helps you decide whether your product is a supplemented food or a dietary supplement.
+The supplemented food standard user guide will help you label your supplemented food.
+The user guide also has a flow chart to help you decide whether your product is a supplemented food or a dietary supplement.

 Supplemented food standard user guide [PDF, 670 KB]